nickchops/MarmaladeQuickAmazonAds/README.md

 Using Amazon Ads in your app
 ----------------------------

-1. Add s3eAmazonAds to the 'subprojects' block in your apps .mkb project file.
+1. Add the extension to the 'subprojects' block in your apps .mkb project file:

+        subprojects
+        {
+            s3eAmazonAds
+        }

    This is needed so that platform specific extension libraries (jar, lib etc) will be bundled into your app when you deploy it.
 All ads calls will fail if you forget this!